-Resource Impacted that May Warrant Compensatory Mitigation 1 3 Ecology: Terrestrial Wildlife, Aquatic Biota, and Migratory Birds Goal: Manage the biological integrity of terrestrial and aquatic ecosystems to sustain or enhance habitat, fish and wildlife populations with emphasis on ecosystem health, and species biodiversity.
+Ecology: Terrestrial Wildlife, Aquatic Biota, and Migratory Birds Goal: Manage the biological integrity of terrestrial and aquatic ecosystems to sustain or enhance habitat, fish and wildlife populations with emphasis on ecosystem health, and species biodiversity.
 Manage activities on federal lands to avoid, minimize, or mitigate adverse impacts to fish and wildlife species and their habitat.
 Maintain habitat connectivity and wildlife movement between ecological zones and seasonal use areas.
 Manage for the continuity and productivity of fish and wildlife and their habitat to support federal and State of Utah wildlife population objectives and other management plans.
 Objectives: Maintain crucial habitats in public ownership, and acquire additional crucial habitat through acquisition or exchange.
 Maintain enhance, or restore desired plant communities within important wildlife habitat.
-Manage pesticide, rodenticide, and herbicide application in a manner compatible with fish and wildlife health.
 Manage to prevent or control diseases that threaten fish and wildlife populations or their habitat.
 Manage to prevent the spread of terrestrial and aquatic invasive species.
 Manage to reduce or eliminate adverse impacts to or conflicts between resource uses and fish and wildlife populations and their habitats.
 Maintain or enhance movement corridors and seasonal habitat-use patterns and minimize habitat fragmentation for important species through avoidance and site-specific reclamation.
-Maximize partnership and cooperative management opportunities to maintain or reestablish habitat connectivity across federal and non-federal lands.
-Manage habitats to maintain or improve functional ecosystems on public lands.
+Maximize partnership and cooperative management opportunities to maintain or restablish habitat connectivity across federal and non-federal lands.
 Manage for the introduction, translocation, augmentation and reestablishment of fish and wildlife to restore or expand populations within appropriate habitats.
-Restore, enhance, and/or acquire equivalent habitat acreage conditions and biological function lost to SEZ development.
+Within 5 years of the start of SEZ development, restore, enhance, and/or acquire roughly proportional habitat acreage conditions and biological function lost to SEZ development.
 Re-establish and maintain migration corridors specifically for pronghorn.
 Do not allow construction in SEZs during spring and fall migratory bird seasons.
-Reduce noise from operations during important migratory bird spring and fall migrations.
+Reduce noise from operations during spring and fall migratory bird seasons.
 Improve existing wildlife habitat conditions through restoration (e.g., see vegetation actions above).
 Acquire high quality habitat to compensate for the loss of comparable habitat and ensure preservation through conservation easements or other mechanisms.
 Remove unnecessary fences or install wildlife friendly fences where fences are necessary.
 Restore wildlife connectivity and habitat conditions through restoration by modification of wildlife fencing in the area to meet wildlife friendly standards.
-Note: Through an ecosystem-based approach to mitigation, mitigation actions for vegetation (above) may also mitigate impacts to terrestrial wildlife, aquatic biota, and special status species.
+Note: Through an ecosystem-based approach to mitigation, mitigation actions for vegetation (above) may also mitigate impacts on terrestrial wildlife, aquatic biota, and special status species. -- --- -- --